samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 1 hour

 You forge a telepathic link among up to eight willing creatures of your choice within range, psychically linking each creature to all the others for the duration.
-Creatures that can’t communicate in any languages aren’t affected by this spell.
+Creatures that can't communicate in any languages aren't affected by this spell.

 Until the spell ends, the targets can communicate telepathically through the bond whether or not they share a language.
-The communication is possible over any distance, though it can’t extend to other planes of existence.
+The communication is possible over any distance, though it can't extend to other planes of existence.

 ---